-After twenty years of marriage, the best family vacation ever, or one of your usual fights, your spouse says, “I want a divorce.”
+After years of marriage, the best vacation ever, or one of your ordinary fights, your spouse says, “I want a divorce.”

 Triage – noun tri·age \trē-ˈäzh, ˈtrē-\